prgmnn92/my-portfolio/posts/starting-into-a-new-life-as-a-digital-nomad.md

 image: "/images/peggy-anke.jpg"
 ---

+# Starting into a new life as a digital nomad

 **What do you want from life?**

 My wife and I have decided to quit our permanent, well-paying, full-time jobs and go traveling.